yvuuus/Hafilaty/comparative study.md

 What are the main findings from your analysis?
 Are there any gaps or limitations you identified in the existing apps?
 Recommendations for Our App
+Based on our findings, we suggest the following improvements for our app:
+Enhanced real-time tracking accuracy using more precise GPS data.
+A simplified, user-friendly interface that allows quick route planning and schedule updates.
+Integration of personalized notifications for delays or route changes.
+Expanding geographical coverage to underserved areas.
 Based on your findings, what specific improvements would you suggest for your app?
 Conclusion
 What are the key takeaways from your study?